 How much time do you recommend I spend on BounceBack® each week?

 We recommend that you spend 20-30 minutes, two or three times a week on the materials.
 However, we recognize everyone’s life is different and so too are a person’s commitments.
 What’s important is finding a pace that works best for you; one where you can routinely and consistently progress through the program.
 Practicing what you learn in BounceBack® is ongoing.
 Mental health maintenance is a daily process and we hope the program will help you establish this routine in your own life.

-Do I need a mental health diagnosis to participate in BounceBack®?
+Do I need a mental illness diagnosis to participate in BounceBack®?

 No diagnosis is needed to participate in BounceBack®.
 At times, the program may ask you to fill out a questionnaire.
 This helps us figure out how the program is helping you and keeps your coach up-to-date on your progress.
 Keep in mind that although these questionnaires are similar to those used for diagnosis, BounceBack® and BounceBack® coaches are not meant to provide a diagnosis; it’s best for you to speak with your primary care provider about that.

 Why do I need to be in contact with a primary care provider?